-- Investments in any single federal agency, not carrying the full faith and credit of the U.S. Government, are limited to 35% of the portfolio. - Investments in certificates of deposit and investment agreements in total are limited to 30% of the portfolio. - Combined exposure to commercial paper, corporate bonds, and assetbacked securities is limited to 35% of the total portfolio. - Investments in any single issuer (excluding U.S. Treasury and federal agencies) are limited to 5% of the Portfolio.
+- Combined exposure to commercial paper, corporate bonds, and assetbacked securities is limited to 35% of the total portfolio. - Investments in any single issuer (excluding U.S. Treasury and federal agencies) are limited to 5% of the portfolio.

-The Commission's investment policy also limits investments to those issues expected to mature within five years at the time of purchase, taking into consideration call, put, prepayment, or other features that may impact maturity.
+The Commission's Investment Policy also limits investments to those issues expected to mature within five years at the time of purchase, taking into consideration call, put, prepayment, or other features that may impact maturity.
 Similarly, the weighted average life of mortgages and asset-backed securities may not be more than 5 years.
-At May 31, 2019 and 2018, the Commission held one municipal bond security with a market value of \$14.1 million and \$14.0 million, respectively, which had a maturity greater than five years.
+As of May 31, 2020, the Commission did not hold any securities that were not in compliance with the Investment Policy guidelines.
+As of May 31, 2019, the Commission held one municipal bond security with a market value of \$14.1 million, which had a maturity greater than five years.
 This security was purchased prior to the Commission's adoption of an Investment Policy.